The longer you wait, the harder it will be to deal with your child’s substance use.

 Know that many other families have had to work through these difficult times just like you.
 They have been in your shoes and may even be able to help you at this point.
 The most important thing is for you to take action on your child’s behalf the first time that you suspect drug or alcohol use.
 Don’t make excuses — your teen’s future lies in your actions (or non-actions) right now.

 Do you hear yourself saying …

-“Well, I won’t say anything now since it’s only his/her first time using.”
+“Well, I won’t say anything now since it’s only their first time using.”

-If parents don’t set rules and a clear policy against drugs by having clear and consistent conversations, they enable their teen and encourage continued use.
-It is never too early or too late to take action regarding your teen’s drug use.
+If parents don’t set rules and a clear policy against substance use by having clear and consistent conversations, they enable their teen and encourage continued use.
+It is never too early or too late to take action regarding your child's drug use.
 Parents are the most important part of a kid’s life; your actions now can make all the difference.
 For advice about what you can say to your teenager, read these conversations.